BRANDING

 Grill Timer

-No other KBBQ restaurants let customers have a fully customizable meal.
-Customers are able to mix and match different meat and vegetables to their own tastes and party size.
+Fully customizable meal builder allows customers to mix and match different meats and vegetables to their tastes and party size—a unique offering.

 BYO Meat Set